Around the World in 80 Days (1956 film): Production

 Filming took place in late 1955, from August 9 to December 20.
 The crew worked fast (75 actual days of filming), producing 680000 ft of film, which was edited down to 25734 ft of finished film.
 The picture cost just under $6 million to make, employing 112 locations in 13 countries and 140 sets.
-Todd said he and the crew visited every country portrayed in the picture, including England, France, India, East Pakistan (now Bangladesh), Spain, Thailand, and Japan.
-According to Time magazine's review of the film, the cast, including extras, totaled 68,894 people; it also featured 7,959 animals, "including four ostriches, six skunks, 15 elephants, 17 fighting bulls, 512 rhesus monkeys, 800 horses, 950 burros, 2,448 American buffalo, 3,800 Rocky Mountain sheep and a sacred cow that eats flowers on cue".
+Todd said he and the crew visited every country portrayed in the picture, including England, France, Spain, India, East Pakistan (now Bangladesh), Thailand, Japan, and the United States.
+According to Time magazine's review of the film, the cast, including extras, totaled 68,894 people; it also featured 7,959 animals, "including four ostriches, six skunks, 15 elephants, 17 fighting bulls, 512 rhesus monkeys, 800 horses, 950 burros, 2,448 American bison, 3,800 Rocky Mountain sheep and a sacred cow that eats flowers on cue".
 There is also a cat at the Reform Club.
 The wardrobe department spent $410,000 to provide 74,685 costumes and 36,092 trinkets.
 This is allegedly the most costumes ever required for a Hollywood production.

 Some 10,000 extras were used in filming the bullfight scene in Spain, with Cantinflas as the matador; Cantinflas had previously done some bullfighting.
 They used all 6,500 residents of a small Spanish town called Chinchón, 45 km from Madrid, but Todd decided there were not enough spectators, so he found 3,500 more from nearby towns.
-He used 650 Indians for a fight on a train in the West.
-Many were indeed Indians, but some were Hollywood extras.
+He used 650 Native Americans for a fight on a train in the West.
+Many were indeed Native American, but some were Hollywood extras.
 All 650 had their skin color altered with dye.
 Todd used about 50 gal of orange-coloured dye for those extras.